n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-langchain.chattrigger.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: Chat Trigger
+title: Chat Trigger node documentation
-description: Documentation for the Chat trigger node in n8n, a workflow automation platform.
-Includes guidance on usage, and links to examples.
+description: Learn how to use the Chat Trigger node in n8n.
+Follow technical documentation to integrate Chat Trigger node into your workflows.
 priority: critical
 ---

-# Chat trigger
+# Chat Trigger node

-Use the Chat trigger node when building AI workflows for chatbots and other chat interfaces.
+Use the Chat Trigger node when building AI workflows for chatbots and other chat interfaces.
 You can configure how users access the chat, using one of n8n's provided interfaces, or your own.
 You can add authentication.

 You must connect either an agent or chain [root node](/integrations/builtin/cluster-nodes/root-nodes/).

 /// warning | Workflow execution usage
-Every message to the Chat trigger executes your workflow.
+Every message to the Chat Trigger executes your workflow.
 This means that one conversation where a user sends 10 messages uses 10 executions from your execution allowance.
 Check your payment plan for details of your allowance.
 ///

 /// note | Manual Chat trigger
-This node replaces the Manual Chat trigger node from version 1.24.0.
+This node replaces the Manual Chat Trigger node from version 1.24.0.
 ///

 ## Node parameters